 These are exciting times on Castle Point.
 The 10-year Strategic Plan was completed and approved by the Board of Trustees, and its implementation is well under way.
 As the largest academic unit at Stevens, the Schaefer School of Engineering & Science will lead many of the initiatives identified in the Strategic Plan.
 Here are several early successes and highlights:

-- BioInnovation – The Stevens program in BioInnovation brings together faculty and students from across virtually every engineering and science department, as well as colleagues in the Howe School, the School of Systems and Enterprises, and the College of Arts and Letters.
+- BioInnovation – The Stevens program in BioInnovation brings together faculty and students from across virtually every engineering and science department, as well as colleagues in the School of Business, the School of Systems and Enterprises, and the College of Arts and Letters.
 Together, they are seeking nothing less than radical change – by employing engineering principles to solve healthcare problems and reduce healthcare costs and much progress has been made.
 Three outstanding new faculty members have been hired, undergraduate teaching labs in biomedical engineering have been overhauled, and an exciting new partnership with Hackensack University Medical Center was recently announced.

 - Sustainable Engineering – The new programs in Sustainable Energy continue to thrive and grow.
 Stevens is once again a finalist in the Department of Energy’s Solar Decathlon competition, with the final round to be held in Irvine, California.
 The home produced for the competition two years ago was recently dedicated as a two-family home in Washington DC, a great source of pride for the entire Stevens community (see the video).